cs1302uga/cs1302-tutorials/generics/generic-types/generic-types.md

 is replaced by `Shape` for both of the formal parameters and the return type.

 1. For each of the code snippets below, write the type that `T` is replaced with under each method call.
 Explain your answer.
 Also, indicate whether the call is valid.
-You can assume that each of the arrays being passed into the method have been created and populated and that they contain references of the type suggested by their name.
-For example, `rectangles` is an array of `Rectangle` references.
+In the sample code provided, each of the arrays being passed into the method have been created and populated and they contain references of the type suggested by their name.
+For example, `rectangles` is an array of four `Rectangle` references.

    1. **Snippet 1:**